jar398/listtools/doc/method.md

 exemplar, with x and y as its minimal taxa.

 ## Exemplar set calculation

+Our RCC-5 comparison between taxa in different checklists will rely, in part, on set comparisons of exemplar sets.

 For each taxon in each checklist, we cache (in the workspace) the set of exemplars that occur in that taxon (i.e. at or below it in the